christophfeinauer/PdbTool.jl/README.md

 The object `pdb` contains collections of `Chain` objects, which contain collections of `Residue` objects, which contain collections of `Atom` objects.
-Notice the `;` at the end of the parsing command - if you forget it every object will be printed (may take minutes) because `PdbTool` does not contain good object printing yet.

 To get the `Atom` object labeled with "N" in residue "10" of chain "A" type